kamiljaved/OS-Lab/README.md

 ## Labs

-1. Sorting Algortihms in C
+1. <a href="https://docs.google.com/viewer?url=">Sorting Algortihms</a>
-2. Adding a new syscall in xv6
+2. <a href="https://docs.google.com/viewer?url=">Adding a new syscall in xv6
-3. Implementing a shell (command lind interpreter)
+3. <a href="https://docs.google.com/viewer?url=">Implementing a shell (command line interpreter)</a>
-4. Implementing the MLFQ+Lottery scheduler in xv6
+4. <a href="https://docs.google.com/viewer?url=">Implementing the MLFQ+Lottery scheduler in xv6</a>
-5. 1.
-Adding an exception for null pointer dereferencing in xv6
+5. <a href="https://docs.google.com/viewer?url=">Adding an exception for null pointer dereferencing in xv6</a>
-5. 2.
-Implementing a memory allocator for the heap of a user-level process
+6. <a href="https://docs.google.com/viewer?url=">Implementing a memory allocator for the heap of a user-level process</a>
-6. Rearranging the xv6 address space to place the stack at the high end
+7. <a href="https://docs.google.com/viewer?url=">Rearranging the xv6 address space to place the stack at the high end</a>
-7. Adding kernel threads to xv6
+8. <a href="https://docs.google.com/viewer?url=">Adding kernel threads to xv6
-8.
+9. <a href="https://docs.google.com/viewer?url=">Parallelized implementation of Gauss-Seidel method using OpenMP and POSIX Threads (CEP)</a>

 ---